chakri68/life-sim/README.md

 npm run preview  # serve the production build
 ```

-Then open the dev URL, pick something from **Load preset…**, and press play.
+Open the dev URL, pick something from **Load preset…**, hit play.

 ## Four kinds of universe

-Pick the engine by loading a preset; each one drives the grid differently.
+Loading a preset picks the engine; each one drives the grid differently.
 The
 engine internals live in [`src/core`](src/core/README.md) — that README is the
 deep-dive.